All photos on this page by Marcin Lewandowski, soundofphotography.com.

 About The Opposite of Queer Trauma

-• The Opposite of Queer Trauma brings together four experienced and professional LGBTQI+++ performers, each with very different backgrounds, and eight LGBTQI+++ community members, who were interested in the workshops we had to offer, to make this voice-movement show.
+• The Opposite of Queer Trauma brought together experienced and professional LGBTQI+++ performers, each with very different backgrounds, and LGBTQI+++ community members, who were interested in the workshops we had to offer, to make this voice-movement show, a promenade, and a ‘Zine.
 In a series of workshops, the performers explored the expressive power of their voices and bodies in ways that they might have not done before: ways that allowed the wisdom of existing outside the norm - to surge forth.
 Each member of the ensemble found sounds and movements that they gave themselves as gifts: gifts that they worked to radiate outward vocally and physically.
-A series of moments of gifting form the backbone of this unusual, choral, semi-theatrical, slightly danced, show, as we turn these gifts outward to become gifts to you.
-We invite you to bathe in some of these moments as the show goes by, and we invite you see what happens if you let these moments operate on your soul.
-We reach our moments out to you, while we hold each other with our voices and movements.
-Take this gift, and respond the way you need to.
-The journey will take 50 minutes.
-On Sunday, there will be an informal promenade after the performance.
-Over the summer, our team will be making a ‘zine – an instruction manual on how to find an opposite of queer trauma for yourself, and there will be a party in September to launch it.
+A series of moments of gifting form the backbone of this unusual, choral, semi-theatrical, slightly danced, show, as we turn these gifts outward.

 · an experience,